kaspanet/kaspad/cmd/c4exminer/README.md

 # c4exminer

-Kaspaminer is a CPU-based miner for c4exd
+C4exminer is a CPU-based miner for c4exd

 ## Requirements